Organizing (management): History

-The organizing of information could be noticed since human beings learned to write in the 4th millennium BC.
-Prior to that, history was passed down only through song and word.
-This can be seen through multiple aspects of geography such as religion, books, spoken word and science.
-Organizing is not only considered history, but also supports the communication of history.
-Organizing involves coordinating and arranging people in order to meet up and establish a set planned objective.
+The organizing of information has taken place since human beings learned to write in the 4th millennium BC.
+This can be seen through multiple aspects of geography such as religion, books, spoken word, and science.
+Organizing involves coordinating and arranging information, resources or people in order to meet a planned objective.

 During the early 20th century was when large companies began to monopolize and capitalism was at its peak.
 Management and what it meant to be a manager was not a topic at hand for these companies because being a leader was a skill you were born with.
 However, as time went on during the 20th century new ways of thinking started to emerge from a few important names.
 Max Weber believed that to run a well organized environment, workers needed to be controlled to work together like a well oiled machine.
 Henri Fayol was an engineer who developed 14 principals of management; division of work, authority, discipline, unity of demand, unity of direction, subordination of individual interest to the general interests, remuneration, centralization, scalar chain, order, equity, stability of tenure of personnel, initiative, and esprit de corps.
 He also developed six primary functions of management; forecasting, planning, organizing, commanding, coordinating, controlling.
 Mary Parker Follett, on the other hand, was a management consultant and American social worker who believed that managers should work with their workers to accomplish their tasks instead of having control over them.
 She opened the door to relations between managers and workers, and interpersonal relationships in the work place.